gramineproject/gramine/Documentation/devel/encfiles.rst

 In step 1, the metadata node is copied into the enclave's bounce buffer ``metadata_node``.
 The actual file contents are stored in ``file_data`` which is located in the encrypted-header part of the metadata node.
 Thus, Gramine must decrypt the encrypted header.
-To obtain the same key as was used for encryption, a KDF nonce is read from the plaintext header in ``metadata_node`` (step 2).
+To obtain the same key that was used for encryption, a KDF nonce is read from the plaintext header in ``metadata_node`` (step 2).
 Then in step 3, AES-CMAC is used for key derivation, with input materials being the KDK and the nonce.

 Now that the key is derived, the metadata's encrypted header can be decrypted.
 Step 4 shows that the AES-GCM decryption happens on the ``metadata_node`` bounce